pyxem/orix/README.rst

 The package defines objects and functions for the analysis of orientations represented as quaternions or 3D rotation vectors accounting for crystal symmetry.
 Functionality builds primarily on top of `numpy <http://www.numpy.org/>`__ and
 `matplotlib <https://matplotlib.org/>`__ and is heavily inspired by the `MATLAB <https://www.mathworks.com/products/matlab.html>`__ package `MTEX <http://mtex-toolbox.github.io/>`__.

 If analysis using orix forms a part of published work please cite the associated preprint, which can be found `here <https://arxiv.org/abs/2001.02716>`_.
+You can also find demos in the `orix-demos <https://github.com/pyxem/orix-demos>`_ repo

 orix is released under the GPL v3 license.